animal-tree/Writing-stuff/Stuff22-Sam.md

 In 1a, $K$ is selected by choice mechanism:

-Some quala feel better than others:
+Some qualia feel better than others:

 $K =  \max\limits_K \mathbf{P}(\mathrm{I}_L \vert \mathrm{I}_K)$,